Rakagustipradana/MyProjectAPI/README.md

 # MyProjectAPI
-This Project using RestAssured, Maven, TestNG AND Use 11 jdk
+This Project using Java language, RestAssured, Maven, TestNG AND Use 11 jdk